codacy/codacy-eslint-legacy/docs/description/no-invalid-this.md

+---
-# no-invalid-this
+title: no-invalid-this

-Disallows `this` keywords outside of classes or class-like objects.
+rule_type: suggestion
+---

 Under the strict mode, `this` keywords outside of classes or class-like objects might be `undefined` and raise a `TypeError`.

 ## Rule Details

-This rule aims to flag usage of `this` keywords outside of classes or class-like objects.
+This rule aims to flag usage of `this` keywords in contexts where the value of `this` is `undefined`.

+Top-level `this` in scripts is always considered valid because it refers to the global object regardless of the strict mode.

+Top-level `this` in ECMAScript modules is always considered invalid because its value is `undefined`.

-Basically, this rule checks whether or not a function containing `this` keyword is a constructor or a method.
+For `this` inside functions, this rule basically checks whether or not the function containing `this` keyword is a constructor or a method.
+Note that arrow functions have lexical `this`, and that therefore this rule checks their enclosing contexts.

 This rule judges from following conditions whether or not the function is a constructor: